 Step 1.d) Click “Add extension”.

 That’s it!
-Your system is now ready for installing the GNOME extensions!
+Your system is now ready to install the GNOME extensions!

 Step 2) Go to this URL: https://extensions.gnome.org/extension/905/refresh-wifi-connections/